Research Studies funded by:

 Dr. Bergenstal has published more than 150 peer-reviewed scientific articles in diabetes.
 In 2010, he was the lead author for articles published in the New England Journal of Medicine and the Lancet.

 Bergenstal RM, Tamborlane WV, Ahmann A, Buse JB, Dailey G, Davis SN, Joyce C, Peoples T, Perkins BA, Welsh JB, Willi SM and Wood MA for the STAR 3 Study Group: Effectiveness of sensor-augmented insulin--pump therapy in type 1 diabetes.
 NEJM 363(4):311-320, July 22, 2010.

-Bergenstal RM, Wysham C, MacConnell L, Malloy J, Walsh B, Yan P, Wilhelm K, Malone J and Porter LE for the DURATION-2 Study Group: Efficacy and safety of exenatide once weekly versus sitagliptin or pioglitazone as an adjunct to metformin for treatment of type 2 diabetes (DURATION-2): a randomised trial.
+Bergenstal RM, Wysham C, MacConnell L, Malloy J, Walsh B, Yan P, Wilhelm K, Malone J and Porter LE for the DURATION-2 Study Group: Efficacy and safety of exenatide once weekly versus sitagliptin or pioglitazone as an adjunct to metformin for treatment of type 2 diabetes (DURATION-2): a randomized trial.
 The Lancet 376(9739):431-439, August 7, 2010.

 Bergenstal RM, Garrison LP Jr, Wintle M, Blickensderfer A, Wade R, Hou L, Miller LA, Scism-Bacon J, Zagar A, Misurski D, Herman WH.
 Exenatide bid observational study (ExOS): baseline population characteristics of a prospective research study to evaluate the clinical effectiveness of exenatide bid use in patients with type 2 diabetes in a real-world setting.
 Current Medical Research and Opinion.
 March 2011.
 27(3):531-40.